Leadership Faux Pas #3 – Being Close-Minded

 - During a meeting when someone shares an idea that I disagree with, am I typically the first person to voice my opinion?

-- When someone isn’t delivering do I typically step in an “help” them get it done or do it for them?
+- When someone isn’t delivering results, do I typically step in an “help” them get it done or do it for them?

 - Do I consistently get feedback that I can be stubborn?
 Or do people joke that I have my own way of doing things?